-Sometimes learning what your weaknesses are can be an excellent way to work around them and improve your overall cleaning game.
-As an example, I used to hate cleaning up after dinner because it would always take me what felt like forever and, at times, felt overwhelming.
+Sometimes, learning your weaknesses can be an excellent way to work around them and improve your overall cleaning game.
+For example, I hated cleaning up after dinner because it would always take me what felt like forever and, at times, felt overwhelming.
 OK, and I was pretty much too lazy.

 19. Prevention is key.

 Prevention can play a crucial role in how easy or quickly you’ll be able to clean your kitchen, or even how well you’ll manage to keep it clean.

 Try to think ahead as you cook to figure out how you can prevent or reduce mess and avoid any extra work whenever possible, such as using non-stick cooking mats in the oven to reduce scrubbing.
 Or having a sink or bowl full of soapy water ready to wash when you have a spare moment.